India Travel Guide

 Can I use my credit cards?

-Yes, credit cards are widely accepted throughout Scotland.
+Yes, credit cards are widely accepted throughout India but it's always good to carry a modest amount of cash at all times.
 Please check with your bank about any foreign transaction charges.

 What are the public holidays?